mdenisov/marionette-resources/README.md

 ```

-Instantiating the `AppRouter` will expose the `appResources` to the Resources APIs and automatically configure the routes.
-Each resource that contains both url and action methods will generate a route.
+Instantiating the `Marionette.AppRouter` will expose the `appResources` to the `Marionette.Resources` APIs and automatically configure the routes.
+Each resource that contains both `url` and `action` methods will generate a route.

 ```js
 router = new Marionette.AppRouter({